Prathamesh326/Data-Entry-Job-Automation/README.md

 3. **Download ChromeDriver**

-    Download the ChromeDriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and ensure it matches your Chrome browser version.
+    Download the ChromeDriver and ensure it matches your Chrome browser version.
 Place the ChromeDriver executable in a directory included in your system's PATH or in the same directory as your script.

 4. **Create a Google Form**